AlexChekel1337/ACSideMenuController/README.md

 Now it's time to set top & bottom view controllers.
 Navigate to the Attributes Inspector section in the right menu and insert a StoryboardID of your view controller into the appropriate field. <br>
 ![Attributes Inspector](/Images/Storyboard_1.png) <br>

 As a bonus, ACSideMenuController supports different storyboards.
-If your view controller is stored inside of the storyboard, which name is not a "Main", you can set custom storyboard name for your view controller in the Attributes Inspector section.
+If your view controller is stored inside of a storyboard, which name is not a "Main", you can set custom storyboard name for your view controller in the Attributes Inspector section.

 ## Replacing top & bottom view controllers
 You can easily replace top and bottom view controllers just like this: <br>